carbonpredict/carbonpredict/README.md

 As default, the train command clones the source data files (about 1 GB) into the container from a remote git repository.
 If you have the CSV-format source data files on your local computer, you can copy them into the subfolder */mnt_emission_data* and use the switch *--local_data* to use local data (from a docker-mounted directory) instead of cloning the data into the container.
 Example using the switch: `docker-compose run carbon train lgbm_default --local_data`

+If you want to train and evaluate a new model (but not save the model to disk), you can use the swith `--eval` like `docker-compose run carbon train k_nearest_neighbors --eval`.
+This will print the R2 value of the model.
+Some models print these values also when trained normally without the eval switch.

 ### Predict
 To predict a CO2e value using a trained model, run a command like `docker-compose run carbon predict lgbm_default ./testdata/test.csv`, where the last two parameters are a trained model to use and the location of the csv file to do the predictions for.

 If you want the 5- and 95-percentiles, you can use the switch *--intervals* and run a command like `docker-compose run carbon predict lgbm_qreg ./testdata/test.csv --intervals`.
 This will return a list of 3-tuples (prediction, 5-percentile, 95-percentile).
 If the model does not support intervals, the command will return a list on length 1 lists with just the predictions.

 The columns of the CSV file must currently be in the exact order (and including the empty target column *co2_total*): brand,category-1,category-2,category-3,co2_total,colour,fabric_type,ftp_acrylic,ftp_cotton,ftp_elastane,ftp_linen,ftp_other,ftp_polyamide,ftp_polyester,ftp_polypropylene,ftp_silk,ftp_viscose,ftp_wool,gender,label,made_in,season,size,unspsc_code,weight

+### Evaluate trained models
+To evaluate trained models, use a command like `docker-compose run carbon evaluate_trained_models ./testdata/co2_10000.csv`, where the last parameter is the file to use for evaluation.
+This will get predictions on the evaluation file from all trained models and list the RMSE and R2 values for each model.

 ### Run server
 To run the Flask server, which offers HTTP API endpoints (see list below), run `docker-compose run --service-ports carbon run-server`.